 51 Pages Posted: 10 Sep 2021 Last revised: 8 Aug 2023

 Date Written: September 6, 2021

-Keywords: ESG, Socially Responsible Investing, Shareholder Activism, Diversity, Millennials, maximizing shareholder value, corporate governance, corporate finance, hedge funds
+Keywords: ESG, CEO incentives, Socially Responsible Investing, Shareholder Activism, Diversity, Millennials, maximizing shareholder value, corporate governance, corporate finance, hedge funds

 JEL Classification: G11, G23, K22